VikramTiwari/download-torrent-via-cloud-run/README.md

 ### Benefits

 - The traffic detected by your ISP/firewalls is normal network traffic and not torrent traffic
-- Once deployed, you can use it from a simple web browser, no need for any torrent clients
+- Once deployed, you can use it from a simple command line, no need for any torrent clients
 - When used on cloud run or similar serverless environments, the instances are deleted after use, so no long running VMs and their upkeep/pricing.

 ### Limitations